scrapy/scrapy/docs/topics/extensions.rst

 .. class:: scrapy.contrib.statsmailer.StatsMailer

-This simple extension can be used to send a notification email every time a domain has finished scraping, including the Scrapy stats collected.
+This simple extension can be used to send a notification e-mail every time a domain has finished scraping, including the Scrapy stats collected.
 The email will be sent to all recipients specified in the :setting:`STATSMAILER_RCPTS` setting.